Physis21/Physis21/README.md

 The purpose of the [_gausstorch_](https://github.com/Physis21/gausstorch) package is to provide a scalable and well-documented framework for gaussian mode simulation with _PyTorch_, for future PhD students in the field.

 At the moment, I am working at OSE_engineering ([link to website](https://www.ose-engineering.fr/en)) as a simulation engineer.
+On the side, I am studying fullstack development.

 - 💬 If you have any questions about my current work, or about my PhD work including the [_gausstorch_](https://github.com/Physis21/gausstorch) package, feel free to contact me.
 - 📫 Reach me with my email adress: juliendudas[(at)]gmail.com .